 An Invitation to Enter the Desert with Christ

-So often, we struggle in this life and fail to understand why we are not, at this particular moment, satisfied, especially in these days of continued and persistent economic uncertainty.
+Too often, we struggle in this life and fail to understand why we are not, at this particular moment, satisfied, especially in these days of continued and persistent economic uncertainty and market volatility.

-Some are unemployed and have been unable to find suitable work even after months and, in some cases, years of searching.
-And because so many have spent so much living beyond their means, they are unprepared for these difficult and uncertain economic times.
+The jobs picture has brightened recently, but many remain unemployed and have been unable to find suitable work even after months and, in some cases, years of searching.
+And because so many have spent so much living beyond their means, they are unprepared for difficult and uncertain economic times.

 There is an emptiness deep within our very being calling to us to stop and change direction.
 Do we hear it?